DOV-Vlaanderen/pydov/docs/df_format.rst

 difference of ``wfs`` based versus ``xml`` based queries, see :ref:`query duration guide <performance>`.

 Not all ``wfs`` fields are included in the :class:`~pandas.DataFrame`, but they can be used to select records from the DOV database.
-For example, whe searching on :ref:`Boreholes <ref_boreholes>`, the presence of the ``informele_stratigrafie``, ``formele_stratigrafie``, ``hydrogeologische_stratigrafie``, etc. are available in the ``wfs`` as boolean fields to search on.
+For example, when searching on :ref:`Boreholes <ref_boreholes>`, the presence of the ``informele_stratigrafie``, ``formele_stratigrafie``, ``hydrogeologische_stratigrafie``, etc. are available in the ``wfs`` as boolean fields to search on.